Gastroesophageal Reflux Disease Adolescent

 Canadian Digestive Health Foundation http://www.cdhf.ca

 1/20/2015 DynaMed Plus Systematic Literature Surveillance http://www.dynamed.com/topics/dmp~AN~T116914/Gastroesophageal-reflux-disease-GERD : National Institute for Health and Care Excellence.
-Gastro-oesophageal reflux disease: recognition, diagnosis and management in children and young people.
-January 2015.
+Gastro-oesophageal reflux disease in children and young people: diagnosis and management.
 Available at: https://www.nice.org.uk/guidance/ng1.
-Accessed January 20, 2015.
+Updated January 2015.